-Two powerful reports that will change the way brands think about the amazing market beyond the 18-49 demographic:
+A powerful report that will change the way brands think about the amazing market beyond the 18-49 demographic:

 Crossing The Chasm to the World’s 3rd Largest Economy

-This report adapts Geoffrey Moore’s ionic Chasm Theory to help decision-makers re-think, re-imagine and re-generate to grab market share beyond the 18-49 demographic – the 119 million Americans aged 50-plus who represent the world’s 3rd largest economy behind the U.S. itself and China.
+We expand Geoffrey Moore’s ionic Chasm Theory to help decision-makers re-think, re-imagine and re-generate to grab market share beyond the 18-49 demographic – the 119 million Americans aged 50-plus who represent the world’s 3rd largest economy behind the U.S. itself and China.

 Although they account for half the nation’s consumer expenditures, they receive less than 10% of the national ad spend because old Mad Men era thinking claims they no longer adapt and damage brand image among the young.
-Secondly, and more challenging, an Ageist Chasm – negative stereotypes, even active dislike – often blocks the way to sincere understanding and authentic engagement of Boomers and older Gen X.
+Equally as challenging is the Ageist Chasm that blocks the way to understanding and authentic engagement of Boomers and older Gen X.

-Hidden Generational Imprinting Is Brand Destiny: How VW Accidentally Helped The Boomers Revolutionize The Luxury Car Market
+Hidden Generational Imprinting Is Brand Destiny: How VW Accidentally Helped the Boomers Revolutionalize the Luxury Car Market

 Free Fast Facts & Photos from Vizionation Syndicated Research Studies

-Vizionation is a Boomer / neXt sister company, publishing high value, low cost Gen X and Millennial centered reports across a wide range of consumer categories.
+Vizionation is a Boomer / neXt sister company, publishing high value, low cost inter-generational reports across a wide range of consumer categories.

 Available now, An Inside View: Car Interior Scenes & Secrets provides expert analysis, data from 600 Millennial and Gen X drivers, 100 in-depth excavations, 1,200 spontaneous vehicle UX and lifestyle photos.

-With 88% of respondents seeking better storage solutions, it’s a must have insight and innovation trigger for product planners, brand strategists and advertisers.
+With 88% of respondents seeking better storage solutions, it’s a must have insight and innovation trigger for planners, strategists and advertisers.